jeffangel/stoppy/README.md

 Finally, run "pip install --upgrade".

-To start the program, simply run "stoopy" from the terminal (within the virtual environment).
+To start the program, simply run "stoppy" from the terminal (within the virtual environment).